karatsu image stripe.jpg

 This morning is free for you to explore Fukuoka, the hotel is within walking distance of the Shofukuji temple complex, completed in 1195 it is the oldest Zen temple in Japan.

-Late morning, we will meet at the hotel and enjoy a casual meet and greet lunch of the local specialty Tonkotsu ramen.
+Late morning, we will meet at the hotel and enjoy a casual meet and greet lunch.
 After lunch we will take the train 2 hours south to Karatsu.

 Dinner this evening at Tamatori.
 A female forward establishment that features Hanako Nakazato’s pottery.